LNSSPsd/PhoenixBuilder/README.md

 ## Install

 You can download the newest Release for your device [here](https://github.com/LNSSPsd/PhoenixBuilder/releases) to use it.

-If your device is Linux-based, you should use Ubuntu 22.04 or you'll meet runtime error
+If your device is Linux-based, you should use Ubuntu 22.04 or you'll meet runtime error.

 ## Documents